 You’ll also want to have your 501(c)3 documentation available when you get it.
 But start asking whether you have it or not.
 People give because the mission and vision grab them, not the IRS documentation.
 You’ll probably want everything to be PDF’d so that you can email it easily (and not have to print up a bunch of stuff.)

 The 2 Basic Groups of Donors

 Now you’re ready to start asking.
-There are two groups for you to ask from: those that already know you and those that don’t.
+There are two groups for you to ask from: those who already know you and those who don’t.

-Those that know you are probably already enthralled with what you’re doing.
+Those who know you are probably already enthralled with what you’re doing.
 Ask them for money!
-Especially the board members.
-Major donor and foundations may well ask what percent of the board is giving to the project.
-Note: not how much the board is giving, but how many of the board are giving.
+Especially your board members.
+Major donor and foundations may ask what percent of the board is giving to the project.
+Note: not how much the board is giving, but how many of the board members are giving.
 100% board participation is the goal.
 If the whole board isn’t giving, it’ll probably jeopardize your fundraising effectiveness.

-- Make a list of all those that know about your initiative.
+- Make a list of all those donors and prospects who know about your initiative.